 One of the university’s popular events is the annual Emerging Leaders retreat, when first year students spend a fun weekend together, learning about leadership, service, and themselves.
 This retreat takes place at beautiful Lake Geneva, and allows freshman students to develop leadership skills through workshops, team competitions, and outdoor group activities.
 The retreat is also a great chance to get to know other first year students and make new friends.

-35 percent of the students at Dominican University live in on-campus housing.
+Thirty-five percent of students live in on-campus housing.
 There are five residence halls, in addition to the Bon Villa apartments, which are reserved for graduate students and students with special needs.
 Separate apartments for international students are also available.
 Housing applications for new students may be completed online or obtained through the Admissions Office.
 Students are required to submit a deposit with their housing application.
-Students may apply for housing at any time during the semester; however, space is limited so students are encouraged to apply early.
+Students may apply for housing at any time during the semester; however, space is limited, so students are encouraged to apply early.
 Housing placement for new students is assigned in the order in which applications are received.
 All new freshmen are assigned to double rooms.
 Laundry facilities are available in most of the residence halls.

 Campus facilities include the huge Rebecca Crown Library, which has a vast collection of print and electronic resources, as well as a fully equipped learning resource center.
 Other campus facilities include a computer technology center, a language learning center, a chapel, the Lund Auditorium, an art gallery, a student center, the Eloise Martin Recital Hall, and the Stepan Bookstore.